With no sign of eruption's end, ash blankets La Palma island

-With no sign of eruption's end, ash blankets La Palma islandMonday, November 01, 2021
+With no sign of eruption's end, ash blankets La Palma islandSunday, October 31, 2021

 |